Harris, Walz continue campaign in Wisconsin, Michigan – DW – 08/07/2024

 Trump calls Walz a 'shocking pick'

-Earlier on Wednesday, Republican nominee Donald Trump slammed Harris and Walz in an interview on the breakfast TV show "Fox & Friends."
+Earlier on Wednesday, former president and current Republican nominee Trump slammed Harris and Walz in an interview on the breakfast TV show "Fox & Friends."

 Trump called Walz a "shocking pick" and sought to paint him as a radical progressive sidekick for Harris.